jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/templateCreationEdition/templateCreationEdition.rst

    :width: 300
    :align: center

-1. Version info - here you can find UUIDs of template, it's current version and owner mailbox
+1. Version info - appears after template is saved.
+Here you can find UUIDs of template, it's current version and owner mailbox
 2. Template path - this property allows you to configure template storing location across your mailboxes
 3. Template name and description - these fields are mandatory to save a template
-4. Template access level - property which allows you to set access level of the template according to your needs.
+4. Template Access - property which allows you to set access level of the template according to your needs.
 You can read more about this functionality :ref:`here <templateAccessLevel>`
-5. Subject and message of envelopes created from this template.
-If set on template level, it's impossible to change them on envelope level later
+5. Envelope Properties - subject and message of envelopes created from a template.
+If set on template level, it's impossible to change it on envelope level later

 .. note:: Advanced subject properties can be opened with properties button in Subject field.
 From there you can configure dynamic envelope auto-subject for each envelope which will include data from specified dynamics field in the envelope.

-6. Envelope expiration property - allows you to configure expiration period of envelopes created from template.
+6. Envelope expiry day - allows you to configure expiration period of envelopes created from template.
 If set on template level, it's impossible to change it on envelope level later
-7. Envelope delegation property - allows or denies delegation of the envelope.
+7. Envelope delegation - allows or denies delegation of the envelope.
 If set on template level, it's impossible to change it on envelope level later
 8. Envelope sending and sharing - this property allows or denies possibility to attach documents to the envelope completion email notification or possibility to share the envelope.
 If set on template level, it's impossible to change it on envelope level later
 9. Template cover - preview of the template that will be visible mailboxes which have access to template.
 Can use custom image or dynamically generate preview of first page of the template
-10. Envelope archive files configuration - this feature enables you to configure an envelope archive that can be downloaded upon completion of the envelope.
+10. Configure envelope archive files - this feature allows you to configure an envelope archive that can be downloaded upon completion of the envelope.
 You can read more about this functionality :ref:`here <archiveConfiguration>`